Panonim/bytelook/README.md

 Well, then good for you!
 We made a [special tutorial](https://github.com/Panonim/bytelook/blob/main/downloads/howto.md) of how to install a package on systems like Debian, Popos, Lubuntu or Ubuntu.
 ## Installation

-You can install bytelook using [install.sh](https://raw.githubusercontent.com/Panonim/bytelook/main/downloads/install.sh) folder under the downloads section.
+You can install bytelook using [install.sh](https://raw.githubusercontent.com/Panonim/bytelook/main/downloads/install.sh) file under the downloads section.

 Copy the  code and then create `install.sh` file using e.g. command `sudo nano install.sh` paste the code inside and run following command.